mcd8604/wowengraver/README.md

 - Eliminates the need to open the character frame to change runes.
 - Clicking on a rune will immediately engrave it on the appropriate equipped armor piece.
 - Highlights currently engraved runes.
+- 2 display modes: 'PopUp Menu' or 'Show All'

 ## Future scope features
-- Configurable layout
+- Configurable layout and tooltip
-- Popup menus for each category (similar to TrinketMenu)
 - Slash commands for easy use in macros